rohan-sawhney/linear-algebra-js/README.md

 # About

 linear-algebra-js is an optimized linear algebra library in pure Javascript.
-It supports both sparse and dense matrices, with routines to compute the Cholesky, LU, and QR matrix factorizations of the former.
+It supports both sparse and dense matrices, with routines to compute Cholesky, LU, and QR factorizations.

 linear-algebra-js is implemented in [asm.js](http://asmjs.org) to obtain the best possible performance for a Javascript program, and was compiled from a wrapper around the